wycktor-dev/CudaCompressor/README.md

 ---

 ## Features
-- **Recursive Compression**: The first reason I thought to create this script.
-It processes all videos in a directory and its subdirectories.
+- **Recursive Compression**: It processes all videos in a directory and its subdirectories (the main reason I created this script).
 - **NVENC Support**: Utilizes GPU acceleration for faster processing.
 - **Automatic Logs**: Tracks all operations in a log file.
 - **File Control**: Safely stops the script using a control file or via interruption.